Rainy-ZhouYu/CausalBN-Bench/Readme.md

 ### Citations

-Please cite the paper and star the repo if you use CausalBecnh and find it helpful.
+Please cite the paper and star the repo if you use CasualBN-Bench and find it helpful.
 Feel free to contact zy-yu.zhou@connect.polyu.hk if you have any questions.

 ```latex
 @misc{zhou2024causalbench,